ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/import-existing-kubernetes/guide.en-gb.md

 ---
-title: Managed Rancher Service - Importing an existing Kubernetes cluster
+title: Importing an existing Kubernetes cluster in MRS
 excerpt: 'Find out how to import an existing Kubernetes on a Managed Rancher Service'
 updated: 2024-08-05
 ---